Pomfret News

 Posted in Pomfret News | Comments Off on Among Fall-Returning Birds: The Northern Harrier

-September 10, 2023 Paul Colburn will discuss black bears on Saturday, October 14 at 2:00 p.m. at the Connecticut Audubon Society (CAS) Center at Pomfret, 218 Day Road, Pomfret Center.
-Paul is a graduate of the Connecticut Department of Energy & Environmental Protection (CT DEEP) Master Wildlife Conservationist Program.
-Adult admission is $5.00 for CAS […]
+October 10, 2022 Paul Colburn, a master wildlife conservationist, will speak about bobcats on Saturday, November 5, at 2:00 p.m. at The Connecticut Audubon Society (CAS) Center at Pomfret, 218 Day Road, Pomfret Center.
+Adult admission is $5.00 for CAS members, $10.00 for non-members.
+There is no charge for children 12 and under.
+In recent […]

 Monday, September 11th, 2023